andrew-healey/combinadics/README.md

 The Macaulay representation is a bijection between natural numbers and combinations.
 It's slow to compute though, and requires computing lots of big factorials.

 This package quickly encodes and decodes the [Macaulay representation](https://en.wikipedia.org/wiki/Macaulay_representation_of_an_integer) of a k-combination, by avoiding expensive factorials.
+It takes `O(k log k)` time to both encode and decode Macaulay representations.

 This is the only implementation I found that works for very very big values of k and n.
 It uses numeric approximations of factorials in a way that hopefully doesn't cause any inaccuracy in the final result.